Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Appendix

 \subsubsection{Temporal Alignment.}

 Most conventional video tokenizers maintain a fixed spatial index alignment across time steps.
 Each frame is divided into a uniform grid of patches, indexed in row-major order.
 The patch at position $\mu_t^i$ corresponding to token $\bar{\z}_t^i$ at time-step $t$ always shares the same spatial index $i$ as the patch at $\mu_{t-1}^i$ at time-step $t-1$, ensuring temporal alignment of spatial indices throughout the video.
-In contrast, our GVT represents videos using 2DGS data, where positions are continuous and naturally unordered.
+In contrast, our GVT represents videos using 2D Gaussian primitives, where positions are continuous and naturally unordered.